cisagov/ICSNPP/zeek_bsap_serial_parser/README.md

 #### Overview

-This log captures BSAP header information for every BSAP packet converted to ethernet and logs it to **bsap_serial_header.log**.
+This log captures BSAP header information for every BSAP packet converted to Ethernet and logs it to **bsap_serial_header.log**.

 #### Fields Captured